ryansheehy0/RS_Cheat_Sheets/Algorithms/huffman_codes.md

 110 1000 0000 1001 111 0001 0010 1010 110 111 1000 0011 1011 011 011 1001 110 0100
 ```

+- **Canonical Huffman** is a common variant where it adjusts Huffman codes so only the bit lengths for each character must be sent to the decoder.

 ## [Code](#huffman-codes)

 ### [Generating huffman codes](#huffman-codes)
+- Is there a way to get a node from a binary search tree and re-construct a binary search tree?
+	- Maybe you just create your own node struct.

 ```C++
 unordered_map<char, string> huffmanCodes(string_view message) {